Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Methodology

 \subsubsection{Protocol Outline}

 When a client initiates a connection to a server, there are three main things that they wish to establish.
-First how are they to continue to communicate in secret; which cipher are they going use?
-Second, what is the secret to be used?
-Third, is the server who it claims to be?
-Table~\ref{table:outline:tls1.3:protocol} shows the outline of the TLS 1.3 handshake.
-(The specification is \cite{Rescorla2018}; the brief outline here draws from \cite[565-6]{Stallings2017}, \cite{Sullivan2018}, \cite{Brodie2018} and \cite{Buehler2019}.)
+First, how are they to continue to communicate in secret; which cipher are they going to use?
+Second, what is the secret that is to be used?
+Third, is the server whom it claims to be?

-The target is to swap a key, in secret, for an efficient and quantum secure symmetric block cipher such as AES.
-The rest of the communication then proceeds with that.
-The options for which cipher are to be used are sent in the {\em ClientHello}; the server's choice comes back in {\em ServerHello}.
-The Key Exchange mechanism ensures that both client and server have the same key.
-The Authentication stage is where the client assures itself that the server is who it claims to be.

-One feature of TLS 1.3 is that it uses a HMAC-based key derivation function (HKDF) to generate the keys from seeds.
+One feature of TLS 1.3 is that it uses an HMAC-based key derivation function (HKDF) to generate the keys from seeds.
 For TLS 1.3 we need the cipher, together with the hash function, the key exchange mechanism, and the signature scheme for authentication.
 RSA-based key exchanges were removed from TLS 1.3 due to security concerns.
 The danger is that where encrypted traffic has been stored, a successful attempt to break the RSA scheme used, in the future, would allow that traffic to be decrypted.
-For key exchange this leaves Diffie-Hellman and Elliptic Curve Diffie-Hellman, which for added safety are re-computed for each session.
-For authentication, both RSA and elliptic curve digital signature algorithm (ECDSA) are permitted.
-The components are packaged as authenticated encryption with associated data (AEAD), such as `TLS\_AES\_256\_GCM\_SHA384'.